aws-samples/aws-do-ray/README.md

 ## Create a RayCluster
+>[!IMPORTANT]
+>Please note that the `rayproject/ray-ml` container images are [deprecated](https://github.com/ray-project/ray/issues/46378).
+Therefore, we will build on top of the `rayproject/ray:2.42.1-py310-gpu` image, which has all ray dependencies, and include our training dependencies with our own custom image.
+Please feel free to modify this Dockerfile as you wish, but not necessary.

 Within the [`/ray`](/Container-Root/ray/) directory, you will find the [`/raycluster`](/Container-Root/ray/raycluster/) directory.
 This directory contains the following scripts:
+- [`./create-container.sh`](/Container-Root/ray/raycluster/create-container.sh) : this script will build and then push the [`Dockerfile`](/Container-Root/ray/raycluster/Dockerfile) to your ECR.
+This image will have all ray dependencies, as well as your training library dependencies.
+Your Ray pods will host this image.
+This command may take 10-15 minutes.
 - [`./raycluster-create.sh`](/Container-Root/ray/raycluster/raycluster-create.sh) : this script creates the ray cluster specified in the [`raycluster-template.yaml`](/Container-Root/ray/raycluster/raycluster-template.yaml) file.
 - [`./raycluster-delete.sh`](/Container-Root/ray/raycluster/delete-cluster.sh) : this script deletes the ray cluster specified in the [`raycluster-template.yaml`](/Container-Root/ray/raycluster/raycluster-template.yaml) file.
 - [`./raycluster-pods.sh`](/Container-Root/ray/raycluster/raycluster-pods.sh) : this script allows you to see your currently running pods(or nodes) of your raycluster.